sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 To resolve this issue, add the `iam:GetRole` action to a policy attached to the assumed-role identity.
 In the previous example, you would add the `iam:GetRole` action to the identity `arn:aws:sts::account-id:assumed-role/foo-role/bar`.

 One way to do this is via the console:
-* Log into the AWS console and go to the IAM dashbord
+* Log into the AWS console and go to the IAM dashboard
 * Search for and select the IAM user, in this example `dev-role-iam`
 * Go to the `Permissions` tab, which should be the first/default tab
 * Find the `Add Permissions` dropdown and select `Create Inline Policy`